dtonhofer/prolog_notes/swipl_notes/about_maplist/maplist_3_examples.md

 **Additionally:**

-- both lists must be the same length (or one of the list must be open, i.e. be terminated not with `[]` but with an unbound variable)
+- both lists must be the same length or it must be possible to instantiate them to the same length
 - `Goal` must succeed at every location.

 This is fine: